 How much compensation will I get?

 It is impossible to say how much compensation you may be awarded with any degree of accuracy, as a number of factors have to be taken into account.
-However, you could take half a minute to do the 30-Second Test which you will find on the main pages of our website, and this will rapidly calculate a rough estimate of the amount you may receive.
+However, you could take half a minute to do the 30-second test which you will find here our website, and this will rapidly calculate a rough estimate of the amount you may receive.
 When you have an idea of how much you could receive in compensation for your injuries, you may wish to call us at Accident Advice Helpline.

 Accident Advice Helpline

 Call us at Accident Advice Helpline at any time of day or night, every day of the year for expert legal advice about your potential personal injury compensation claim.
-You can use one of our freephone numbers, which are 0800 689 0500 for calls from landlines, or 0333 500 0993 for calls from mobiles.
+You can call 0800 689 0500 free from landlines, or 0333 500 0993 for calls from mobiles.
 Why not call now and find out how we may be able to help you?